ssewagudde/dooing/README.md

 - 📝 Manage todos in a clean **floating window**
 - 🏷️ Categorize tasks with **#tags**
+- 🔄 Two-way sync with Todoist (add, complete, edit, delete all sync over the API)
 - ✅ Simple task management with clear visual feedback
 - 💾 **Persistent storage** of your todos
 - 🎨 Adapts to your Neovim **colorscheme**